-The Museum is closed on: Mondays, New Year's Day, Martin Luther King Jr.'s Birthday Observed, Presidents' Day Observed, Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
+The Museum is closed on: Mondays, New Year's Day, Martin Luther King Jr.'s Birthday Observed, Presidents' Day Observed, Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the day after Thanksgiving, and Christmas Day.
 [Actual date of closure depends on day-of-week it falls on.
 Please call the museum or visit our Facebook page for more info.]

-Winter break: The museum is generally closed for one week in the winter.
-2018 Winter Break dates TBD.
+Summer break: The museum is generally closed for one week in the summer.
+2018 Summer Break dates TBD.

 The Riverside Art Museum is proud to be part of Bank of America's Museums on Us program.
 Show us your Bank of America or Merrill Lynch debit/credit card and photo ID on the first full weekend of each month and get in free!

 Museums for All is a cooperative initiative between the Association of Children's Museums and the Institute of Museum and Library Sciences to offer a signature access program that encourages families of all backgrounds to visit museums regularly and build lifelong museum habits.
 Show us your Electronic Benefits Transfer (EBT) card and photo ID to receive discounted admission ($1 per person) for up to 4 people.
 RAM's participation in Museums for All is part of our mission to seek, include, and welcome all.